-Dear visitors, Visitor Center "Underground Secrets of Paklenica" (underground tunnels) are open every day from 8:00 till 16:00 o'clock.
+Dear visitors, Visitor Center "Underground Secrets of Paklenica" (underground tunnels) is closed until further notice due to works on the arrangement of the exhibition.

 Hidden in the Velika Paklenica canyon, there are underground tunnels, popularly called “Bunkers”.
 They were built by the Yugoslav Army between 1950 and 1953, amid a tense political climate between Yugoslavia and the Soviet Union (USSR).
 What was hidden behind the bricked shafts of the Velika Paklenica canyon was a well-kept secret until the beginning of the Homeland War in 1991, when the Croatian army started to use the 1,500 m2 facility as storage.
 After the end of the Homeland War, Public Institution “Paklenica National Park” was given the right to permanently use the Bunkers.
 Having recognized the great potential of the facility, back in 2000, the Park Administration commenced with the works of reconstructing it into a presentation center.
 In August 2016, the Visitor Centre “Underground Secrets of Paklenica” officially opened its doors to visitors, who were given the opportunity to see the fruits of years-long labor.

 Visitors can enjoy the “Little Climbing Centre”, situated in the multifunctional hall that also houses an artificial climbing wall inviting them to make their first climbing steps.
 Visitors can also learn about climbing in a fun and interactive way, by means of screens on the walls of the hall, which include the presentations “Short Dictionary of Climbing”, “Short History of Climbing” and “School of Knot Tying”.